Cases And Verdicts

 Minor car accident; jury verdict $315,000

-Our client was rear ended at a low speed by an inattentive driver.
-Our client suffered a chronic back injury that required pain injections every 6 to 8 weeks.
-Although the insurance company hired an engineer to testify that the collision was unlikely to cause any injury, we were successful in keeping that testimony out of the case as inherently unreliable expert opinion.
-The jury awarder our client $315,000.
+Our client was rear-ended at a low speed by an inattentive driver.
+Our client suffered a chronic back injury that required pain injections every six to eight weeks.
+Although the insurance company hired an engineer to testify that the collision was unlikely to cause any injury, we were successful in keeping that testimony out of the case as an inherently unreliable expert opinion.
+The jury awarded our client $315,000.

 $1 million settlement for high school track star injured when the car she was a passenger in rolled over requiring fusion surgery to her mid and low back.

-Head on collision on a cold snowy day causes fractures to knees, femur and sternum results in $600,000 settlement at mediation
+Head-on collision on a cold snowy day causes fractures to knees, femur, and sternum, resulting in $600,000 settlement at mediation.

-Intersection collision after running stop sign causing head injury with severe headaches result in $425,000 settlement
+Intersection collision after running a stop sign causing head injury with severe headaches, resulting in $425,000 settlement.

 Slip and fall on ice; jury verdict $615,000

-Our client fell on a two-inch thick piece of ice on the walkway leading to his apartment and injured his low back.
+Our client fell on a two-inch-thick piece of ice on the walkway leading to his apartment and injured his low back.
 The ice was the result of a snowstorm from the night before.
-Our client suffered two herniated discs in his low back which required surgery.
+Our client suffered two herniated disks in his low back, which required surgery.
 He incurred approximately $87,000 in medical bills and had a permanent injury to his back.
 He also lost wages of approximately $33,000.
 Prior to trial, the client offered to settle his case for $100,000 and the insurance company offered only $15,000.
 A jury returned a verdict of $615,000.

 Our client slipped and fell on ice on the steps of her rented apartment, hitting her back against the concrete steps.
-Her physician discovered two herniated discs in her neck and despite two operations she was left with a permanent impairment and $32,000 in medical bills.
-For years the landlords insurance company placed blame for the accident on our client and refused to settle.
+Her physician discovered two herniated disks in her neck and despite two operations, she was left with a permanent impairment and $32,000 in medical bills.
+For years the landlord’s insurance company placed blame for the accident on our client and refused to settle.
 One week prior to trial the case settled for $175,000.